Switching Centrica to an electric vehicle fleet: your questions answered

 Steve Winter, Centrica’s Head of Fleet (UK) answers our questions on how Centrica is making the business transition to sustainable transport and the lessons learnt so far.

-Note: This interview was conducted before the announcement of the purchase of 1,000 Vauxhall Vivaro-e vans by British Gas.
+Note: This interview was conducted before the announcement of the purchase of 1,000 Vauxhall Vivaro-e vans by British Gas in 2019 and a further 2,000 Vivaro-e vans in February, 2020.
 The largest order of commercial electric vans in the UK to date, this order represents a leap forward in electrifying our fleet of 12k vehicles, the UK's 3rd largest.

 As one of the first businesses to adopt electric vehicles (EV) at scale across its global fleet, Centrica has first-hand knowledge of implementing a sustainable transport strategy.
 This expertise informs the continued development of our EV Enablement solution for other organisations who are making the transition to cleaner transport.